Palestinian American teen shot dead by Israeli soldiers in West Bank, official says

 The soldiers killed one and hit the other two, the military said.

-The military shared a blurry video purportedly showing the incident, in which three barely visible figures appear.
-It said it would continue operating in the West Bank “to protect the residents in the area.”
+The military shared a blurry video purportedly showing the incident, in which three figures are seen.
+At the end of the short clip, one of the figures appears to hurl an object.
+The Israeli military said it would continue operating in the West Bank “to protect the residents in the area.”

 The injured boys were shot in the abdomen, according to the Palestine Red Crescent Society.

-Note: This story has been updated with additional information and context